-Frisco is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Frisco is a great place for families with children to consider.
+First of all, many other families with children live here, making Frisco a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Frisco has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Frisco’s overall crime rate is lower than average for the country.

 One downside of living in Frisco, however, is that residents on average have to contend with a long commute, spending on average 30.42 minutes every day commuting to work.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Frisco.
 59.22% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Frisco in 2010 was $44,151, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $176,604 for a family of four.